Want to test your knowledge about plagiarism? Take this short quiz by the Excelsior Online Writing Lab !

 Students found in violation of the MCC Honor Policy outlined in the MCC Student Code of Conduct are subject to academic, and where appropriate, disciplinary sanctions.

 Most students understand that it’s wrong to plagiarize but are confused about what plagiarism really is.
 The following presentation will provide you with a detailed explanation of seven basic types of plagiarism.
 Some types of plagiarism may be referred to as “academic misconduct.”
-Understanding what plagiarism really is can help you avoid it.
+Understanding what plagiarism really is can help you avoid this number one form of academic misconduct.

 The best way to avoid plagiarism is to become a good writer!
 This requires a lot of hard work, and it takes time.
 So be sure to allow enough time to write your paper.
 Do not wait until the last minute!